Hearing & Balance Doctors

-In short, today’s hearing aid technology doesn’t just amplify your hearing, but it also amplifies your life.
+In short, today’s prescription hearing aid technology doesn’t just amplify your hearing, but it also amplifies your life.

 Similar in design to analog hearing aids, but with digital technology, BTE model hearing aids are the largest, most reliable, and powerful style available.
 They are much smaller and lighter than older BTE styles hearing aids, delivering better performance by using a higher number of circuitry options among hearing instruments.
 The technology rests behind your ear, transmitting amplified sound to the earmold inside the ear canal by using plastic tubing.
 Individuals with severe to profound hearing loss are best served by this hearing aid style.